Alleingang des Pioniers: Das ist Tesla Vision Only

 In October 2022, Tesla finally took the next step towards "Vision Only": the USS were banned from the new Model 3 and Y, and the measure was to follow in the Model S and X in 2023.
 This time, however, customers were disappointed and vented their anger.
 A Tesla without ultrasonic sensors?
 How would that work?
 All it takes is dirt in front of the camera and the system drives "blind"!

-The fact that the parking aid with Tesla Vision didn't work at first and the familiar "beeping" that we had been used to from mid-range and luxury cars for decades didn't materialize was a particular source of controversy.
+The fact that the parking aid with Tesla Vision didn't work at first and the familiar "beeping" that people had been used to from mid-range and luxury cars for decades failed to materialize was a particular source of anger.
 Quite a few returned their Tesla shortly after delivery.

 When is the Tesla Vision update coming?

-With time the excitement has died down, on 23.03.In 2023, the parking aid and the parking assistant came back via an over-the-air update - and apparently the whole thing works pretty well.
-However, it was not just Vision Only, as originally announced.
+With time the excitement has died down, on 23.03.in 2023, the parking aid and the parking assistant came back via an over-the-air update - and apparently the whole thing works quite well.
+However, it did not remain pure Vision Only, as originally announced.

-With the new Hardware 4 (HW4), Tesla laid the foundation for up to four more cameras (there are eight so far), which will presumably be located at the front and rear of the bumper.
+With the new Hardware 4 (H W4), Tesla laid the foundation for up to four more cameras (there are eight so far), which will presumably be located at the front and rear of the bumper.
 Tesla also changed its mind about radar sensors, which are also planned again in the HW4.
-Tesla has carried out its own research in this area and developed a new type of high-resolution radar that meets the requirements of Autopilot (or Musk, who knows).
+Here, Tesla has done its own research and developed a new type of high-resolution radar that meets the requirements of Autopilot (or Musk, who knows).
 So Tesla's autonomous system will probably not remain purely a vision; but there are no indications that the USS will also make a comeback.

-At least the parking aid seems to be working again, which should make most Tesla drivers happy(er).
-However, it is unclear when the next Tesla Vision update will be released, which will bring back the Summon and Smart Summon functions - we can once again refer to the famous "soon" at this point.
+At least the parking aidseems to be working again, which should certainly satisfy most Tesla drivers.
+However, it is unclear when the next Tesla Vision update will be released, which will bring back the Call for Help and Smart Call functions - at this point we can once again refer to the famous "soon"

 But when the update is available at some point, it will be interesting to see what the whole procedure has achieved.
 Because in terms of the range of functions, Tesla will be where it was before Vision Only.
 Only if the autonomous functions work significantly better than before would Tesla have actually gained something.
-In view of the trouble caused by the removal of the USS, this is urgently needed.
+In view of the trouble they got themselves into with the USS removal, this would also be urgently necessary.
 Is this really the case?
 Only a corresponding update can provide clarity here.

 Tesla Vision Model Y: retrofitting USS

-However, if you own a Model Y or 3 without USS and are not convinced by the new parking assistant, you can of course have the sensors retrofitted on the third-party market.
-A little thought is required here, because it goes without saying that as little as possible should be tinkered with in the Tesla infotainment system and the car's wiring - keyword warranty.
+If you own a Model Y or 3 without USS and are not convinced by the new parking assistant, you can of course have the sensors retrofitted on the third-party market.
+A little thought is required here, because it goes without saying that as little as possible should be tinkered with in the Tesla infotainment system and the car's wiring - keyword warranty .
 However, there are good, self-sufficient solutions that only require a power connection and are also relatively inexpensive to purchase.
-There is an informative discussion on this topic in the TFF forum.
+There is an informative discussion about this in the TFF forum.

 If your parking sensors are not quite so important to you, we recommend that you wait for the corresponding software solutions from Tesla.
-It is not clear how long this wait will last, but at least the parking assistant and auto-parking are already back - and, like all Tesla software, will probably get even better.
-Instead, invest your money in practical accessoriesthat make life with your Tesla even more comfortable and let you forget about the missing USS.
+It's not clear how long this wait will last, but at least the parking assistant and auto-parking are already back - and, like all Tesla software, will probably get even better.
+Instead, invest your money in practical accessories that make life with your Tesla even more comfortable and let you forget about the missing USS.

 Tesla Vision Only: Conclusion

 The idea behind Tesla Vision Only sounds plausible: a 360-degree view to near and far should provide all the necessary information for autonomous driving.
-After all, a human driver only has his eyes, and not even all the way around.
-In other words, visual information, if it can be adequately analyzed, is more informative than data from USS or low-resolution radar sensors.
+After all, a human driver only has their eyes, and not even all the way around.
+In other words: visual information, if it can be adequately evaluated, is more informative than data from USS or low-resolution radar sensors.

 So far, so logical.
 Nevertheless, Vision Only naturally comes with a few challenges.
-On the one hand these are the interpretation of the images in real time and the correct classification of the situation.
+On the one hand there is the interpretation of images in real time and the correct classification of the situation.
 Although image recognition using AI is constantly improving, it does not (yet) come close to a human being, especially in complex situations.

-On the other hand, cameras mounted on the outside of the vehicle have the disadvantage that they get dirty quickly.
-There are also solutions for this, such as automatic camera cleaning or a heating element under the camera, as introduced by Tesla, which prevents the formation of fog.
-However, these methods are not yet one hundred percent perfect, especially when you consider that even the smallest changes to the image can lead the evaluating AI to make a completely wrong assessment.
+On the other hand, cameras mounted on the outside of the vehicle have the disadvantage that they quickly become dirty.
+There are also solutions for this, such as automatic camera cleaning or a heating element under the camera, as introduced by Tesla, which prevents fog formation.
+However, these methods are not yet one hundred percent perfect, especially when you consider that even the smallest changes to the image can cause the evaluating AI to make a completely wrong assessment.

-In view of these limitations, it could still make sense at the moment to provide the computer with additional data from other sensor types - which is probably also the reason why many other manufacturers do not pursue a vision-only approach.
+In view of these limitations, it might still make sense at the moment to provide the computer with additional data from other sensor types - which is probably also the reason why many other manufacturers are not pursuing a vision-only approach.

 However, it turned out that this step was somewhat hasty.
-To save customers the trouble, Tesla would have had to present a functional Vision-Only Parking Assistant very quickly after the USS was abolished, but this was obviously not so easy - it arrived almost six months later.
+To avoid customer anger, Tesla should have presented a functional vision-only parking assistant very quickly after the abolition of the USS, but this was obviously not so easy - it came almost six months later.
 At least to some extent, Tesla also seems to have recognized the mistake, otherwise the return to radar, even if in a significantly improved form, cannot be explained.

 Vision Only nevertheless remains.
-So it will be interesting to see how the topic develops: After all, Tesla has shown that success sometimes lies on a path that no one else takes.
+So it will be interesting to see how the topic develops: Tesla has not, after all, only once shown that success sometimes lies on a path that no one else takes.

-Have you already had experience with Tesla Vision?
+Have you had any experience with Tesla Vision?
 Or have you even been affected by the USS waiver?
 Tell us about it in the comments!

 Source contribution image: Mateusz Zatorski via Unsplash